LeenuJain/Design_Patterns_in_Software_Development/Creational_Design_Patterns/Builder_Design_Pattern.md

 ## 🧠 Real-World Analogy: Ordering Pizza 🍕

 Imagine you’re ordering a custom pizza:
+Go to a pizzeria 🍕 and are given only one option to order a pizza: you have to specify everything in one go — the type of crust, the size, the sauce, the toppings, and the extras.
+If you miss or incorrectly specify something, the pizza 🍕 might not turn out the way you want, and you’d have to redo the entire process from scratch.
+This is like using a constructor with many parameters — it’s error-prone and difficult to manage, especially when there are many options or optional items.

+Now, think of a more flexible approach where the pizza maker asks you step by step for your preferences:
 1. Choose the **size** (small, medium, large)
 2. Choose the **crust** (thin, thick)
 3. Add **toppings** (cheese, mushrooms, olives)